KRyan23/Bragg-Sons/README.md

 -   Interactive elements

--   Link to an Colour Scheme pdf file
+-   Link to an external pdf file

 ## Technologies Used